 Dive Sites in Romblon

 The dive sites in Romblon are diverse.
-You find various dive sites: walls, cliffs, soft coral spots, muck dive sites for macro fans, giant gorgonias, marine sanctuaries.
-There are at least 18 identified dive spots in Romblon Island.
-You can expect to find these marine creatures when diving in each spot:
+You find various dive sites: walls, cliffs, soft coral spots, muck dive sites for macro fans, giant gorgonians, marine sanctuaries.
+There are at least 30 identified dive sites around Romblon Island.

 - 3P House Reef- rare tiger shrimp, mandarin fish and marble shrimps